-Heart-Healthy Exercises at Any AgeBy Sarah S – Jenny Craig
+Heart-Healthy Exercises at Any AgeBy Sarah S – Jenny Craig Science-Backed

-Strength training is an important cardiovascular exercise for keeping your heart healthy.2 This doesn’t mean you have to lift heavy weights or incorporate high-intensity sessions.
+Strength training is an important cardiovascular exercise for keeping your heart healthy.3 This doesn’t mean you have to lift heavy weights or incorporate high-intensity sessions.
 You can try a simple circuit-based heart-pumping workout, by combining weights with cardio and stretching.
 If you’re unsure which exercises to do, weight-bearing exercises in a class setting can be a great option; as the instructor can modify your activities for safety.
 Even if it is only for 30 minutes, strength training is a great healthy-heart fitness option that will keep your blood flowing.3

-Walk it Out
+Walk it out

 Walking is one of the simplest heart-healthy cardio exercises, and anyone can benefit from a 30-minute brisk walking session a few times per week.4 Walking is the perfect low-impact aerobic exercise for those who want to maintain their muscles as they age.5 Plus, it's a great heart-healthy exercise to enjoy with friends or a partner.
 So, meet a walking buddy at a local park, catch up, and get moving together!

-Stretch & Tone
+Stretch & tone

-Stretching and toning exercises like yoga are ideal for keeping you and your healthy-heart strong.
+Stretching and toning exercises like yoga are ideal for keeping you and your healthy heart strong.
 Gentle stretching can help increase blood circulation throughout your body and can also help improve flexibility.

-Hit the Pool
+Hit the pool

-Swimming is another low-impact cardio exercise that can offer several benefits, such as torching calories and increasing your lung and heart function.8 Hopping in the pool just a couple of times a week can also give you a total body workout.
+Swimming is another low-impact cardio exercise that can offer several benefits, such as torching calories and increasing your lung and heart function.9 Hopping in the pool just a couple of times a week can also give you a total body workout.
 Not only is swimming joint-friendly, but it also doesn’t require any special equipment beyond a bathing suit.